-In this post, we’ll take a closer look at data annotation, focusing on its importance and role.
-By the end, you’ll know:
+In this post, we’ll take a closer look at data annotation, focusing on its importance and role in artificial intelligence.
+By the end, you’ll understand:

 - What data annotation is